abdulhaseeboff/abdulhaseeboff/README.md

-- 👋 Hi, I’m @abdulhaseeboff
+- 👋 Hi, My name is Abdul Haseeb.
-- 🌱 I’m currently learning marketing, content creation and coding
+- 🌱 My education and work revolves around tech and finance.
-- 💞️ I’m looking to collaborate on anything
+- 💞️ Let's code.
 - 📫 How to reach me work.abdulhaseeb@gmail.com

 <!---